Lead Safety and Healthy Homes Program

 The Safe and Healthy Homes Project is a FREE government funded program available for City residents to improve the health and safety conditions of their home.
 This program incorporates a holistic approach towards eliminating health and safety issues in the home to prevent injury and illness from occurring.
 Common areas that the program addresses are:

-- Control lead-based paint hazards
+- Control lead-based paint, mold and asbestos hazards

 Learn more about the SHHP and see if you qualify for this free program!